matthigger/gradescope_mean/README.md

 # Exporting Grades

-The interface above yields a "grade_full.csv" which can be processed so its ready to import into [canvas](doc/upload_canvas.md) or [Northeastern's Banner](doc/upload_banner.md), see documentation links for detail.
+The interface above yields a "grade_full.csv" which can be processed so its ready to import into [canvas](doc/upload_canvas.md) or [Northeastern's Banner](doc/upload_banner.md), see links for detail.